IPSA-Lab/Benchmarking-Code-for-SCMI30-IITRPR/README.md

 Run: `python rana_patches.py data_split/`

-All the codes for generation of patches can be found inside `Patches_Codes`
+All the codes for generation of patches can be found in `Patches_Codes` folder.

 ### Trained Model weights

-You can download the trained model weights by using the google drive link: [Google Drive](https://drive.google.com/drive/folders/1Fp242mDkF5BjmKLC-8W19M3sUwIwCQvz?usp=sharing)
+The trained model weights can be downloaded using the google drive link: [Google Drive](https://drive.google.com/drive/folders/1Fp242mDkF5BjmKLC-8W19M3sUwIwCQvz?usp=sharing)

 ### Testing different methods

-To test any methods use the following commands.
+To test the models following commands can be used.

 Different methods available:
 * Rana et. al